Ultra-Diffuse Galaxies $-$ A Distinct Population? Dwarf Galaxies in the Coma Cluster and A262 from Deep $u'-g'-r'$ Wendelstein Imaging Data: Data

 \subsection{Sample and Observing Strategy}

 Both clusters are part of the sample from \cite{kluge,Kluge2021}.
-For our study, we use their imaging data for Abell 1656 ($\approx4-5$\,hrs in $g'$) and Abell 262 ($\approx8$\,hrs in $u'$, $\approx4-5$\,hrs in $g'$, $\approx1$\,hr in $r'$) plus new observations in the $u'$ and $r'$ bands.
+For our study, we use their imaging data for A1656 ($\approx4-5$\,hr in $g'$) and A262 ($\approx8$\,hrs in $u'$, $\approx4-5$\,hr in $g'$, $\approx1$\,hr in $r'$) plus new observations in the $u'$ and $r'$ bands.
 The color information is used to select the cluster members (see Sections \ref{sec:bi colorsequenceselection} and \ref{sec:redsequence}).

 Furthermore, we observed a reference field to investigate the sample contamination by interloping galaxies.
 For this, we chose a pointing around the lensed quasar SDSSJ1433+6007 as we already had deep $g'$-band data available for the time-delay cosmography studies of this quasar \citep{Queirolo}.
-The pointing is centered at RA=14:32:29.41 DEC=60:12:26.82.
+The pointing is centered at R.A. = 14:32:29.41 decl. = 60:12:26.82.

-All our observations were carried out in photometric conditions and dark time with a zenith sky brightness fainter than $21.3\,V\mathrm{\,mag\,arcsec^{-2}}$.
+All of our observations were carried out in photometric conditions and dark time with a zenith sky brightness fainter than $21.3\,V\mathrm{\,mag\,arcsec^{-2}}$.
 For the individual exposures, we chose the exposure time such that the photon noise of the sky is dominant over the readout noise.
-For the $g'$ and the $r'$ bands, we used an exposure time of 60\,s in the fast readout mode, whereas for the $u'$ band we used 600\,s in the slow readout mode which results in only $\approx 1/4$ of the readout noise compared to the fast readout mode but at the cost of a four times higher readout time.
+For the $g'$ and the $r'$ bands, we used an exposure time of 60\,s in the fast readout mode, whereas for the $u'$ band we used 600\,s in the slow readout mode, which results in only $\approx 1/4$ of the readout noise compared to the fast readout mode but at the cost of a four-times-higher readout time.
 For the $g'$-band observations of our reference field, the individual exposure time was 240\,s.

 We stick to the dithering strategy from \citet{kluge}, so that our $u'$- and $r'$-band data are consistent with the archival $g'$-band data.
-This strategy was optimized to measure the faint Intracluster Light (ICL) around local Brightest Cluster Galaxies (BCGs) but also provides a large spatial coverage allowing us to study other galaxy populations in these clusters.
+This strategy was optimized to measure the faint intracluster light (ICL) around local BCGs but also provides a large spatial coverage, allowing us to study other galaxy populations in these clusters.